-Such an approach to Messianism exemplifies what has been presented in research as Adorno’s negative theology.
-There is, nonetheless, a particular take on such a theology to consider.
-Taken to represent the limits in our capacity to represent and in this sense know the limitless, eternal, transcendent and divine, negative theology is about the exclusive articulation of non-divinity (or to put it simply an articulation of what is not god).
+Such an approach to messianism exemplifies what has been presented in research as Adorno’s negative theology.
+There is, however, a particular standpoint to consider.
+Taken to represent the limits of our capacity to represent and in this sense have knowledge of the limitless, the eternal, the transcendent and the divine, negative theology is about the exclusive articulation of non-divinity (or, to put it simply, an articulation of what is not God).
 I tend to agree that such an apophatic approach is part of Adorno’s argument.
-Nevertheless, one must also not overlook Adorno’s particular understanding of negativity in this context.
-Not precisely about the inability to represent the divine, negativity points to the possibility of representation by means of non-representation.
-A Bilderverbot (the biblical prohibition on the making of idols and images), that Adorno openly associates in relation to such a negative theological imagination, is then of a unique kind.
-There is indeed a prohibition of making an image of god, but it is set not because of the impossibility of any knowledge of the (godly) but rather because it is the only viable way to still hold to the possibility of such a knowledge in material reality which is now pregnant of a theological, indeed Messianic, passion.
-Thus for Adorno:
+Nevertheless, one must not overlook his particular understanding of negativity in this context.
+Rather than an inability to represent the divine, negativity points to the possibility of representation by means of non-representation.
+Adorno openly and uniquely associates the Bilderverbot (the biblical prohibition on the making of idols and images) with a negative theological imagination.
+There is indeed a prohibition of making an image of God, but it is imposed not because it is impossible to have any knowledge of the divine but rather because it is the only viable way to still hold onto the possibility of such knowledge in a material reality which is now pregnant with a theological, indeed messianic, passion.
+Thus, for Adorno:

-“It is only in the absence of images that the full object could be conceived.
+It is only in the absence of images that the full object could be conceived.
 Such absence concurs with the theological ban on images.
 Materialism brought that ban into secular form by not permitting Utopia to be positively pictured; this is the substance of its negativity.
 At its most materialistic, materialism comes to agree with theology.
-Its great desire would be the resurrection of the flesh, a desire utterly foreign to idealism, the realm of the absolute spirit.”
+Its great desire would be the resurrection of the flesh, a desire utterly foreign to idealism, the realm of the absolute spirit.

-In absence, then, we may conceive that which is unconceivable.
-One may associate here Adorno’s reflecting on the “fruitless waiting” – a Weberian image that refers particularly to the Jewish messianic expectations – at the end of his classroom lectures on metaphysics.
+In absence, then, we may conceive what is inconceivable.
+Our attention could be drawn at this point to Adorno’s reflection on “fruitless waiting” – a Weberian image that refers particularly to Jewish messianic expectations – which concluded his classroom lectures on metaphysics.
 Contrary to Weber, however, Adorno upholds such waiting to be “no doubt the form in which metaphysical experience manifests itself most strongly to us.”
-Is it not that very “waiting” that embodies the “absence” (of a Messiah) as the only possible way of conceiving it within the boundaries of a “world in which we live”?
-In its association with a “fruitless waiting”, metaphysics, and thus critical thinking, demonstrates a subtle rejection of Messianism, that is the only way, however, to still hold to its passion.
+Is it not this very “waiting” that embodies the “absence” (of a messiah) as the only possible way of conceiving a promised deliverer within the boundaries of the “world in which we live”?
+In its association with “fruitless waiting,” metaphysics, and thus critical thinking, demonstrates a subtle rejection of messianism, which is the only way to retain a hold on its passion.
 This is also true, ceteris paribus, of education.
-Perhaps as a type of a “melancholic” engagement with the cultivation of humans, education should not aim at morning a lost object, but rather at being attentive to the ever-present possibility of its resurrection.
-Its critical mission navigates itself in such a way in the troubling waters whirling between an imagined Scylla and Charybdis: On the one hand to “rescue” of theology, and on the other hand to suspend its worldly realization.
+Perhaps as a type of “melancholic” engagement with the cultivation of humans, education should not aim at mourning a lost object, but rather at being attentive to the ever-present possibility of its resurrection.
+Its critical mission navigates itself in such a way through the troubled waters whirling between an imagined Scylla and Charybdis.
+Education must “rescue” theology and at the same time suspend its worldly realization.

 Bibliography